colibri-software/locomotive_plugins/README.md

 Plugins can supply a Rack Application to be used for request handling.
 Do so by overriding the `rack_app` instance method in the plugin class.
-The Rack app will be given some helper methods:
+The Rack app will be given some helper methods which can be called while it is handling a
+request:

 * `plugin_object`: retrieve the plugin object.
 * `full_path(path)`: generate the full url path for `path`.
 The `path` variable